-"A place of cherished nature and ecological wonder for generations to discover and enjoy"
+"A place of cherished nature and ecological wonder for generations to discover and enjoy".

 The project provides an opportunity to create a unique ecological park, inspired by the beautiful natural environment and expand accessible green space on the Sunshine Coast.
+The park will enhance the conservation and recreation credentials of the Sunshine Coast for the community and visitors to enjoy and deliver lasting environmental, social, and economic benefits to the entire Sunshine Coast community.

 Vision and values